Fivell/policies/source/sections/08-auditing_policy.md

    - Organize and provide oversight to a team structure charged with audit compliance activities (e.g., parameters, frequency, sample sizes, report formats, evaluation, follow-up, etc.).
-   - All connections to Datica are monitored.
+   - All connections to Versionista are monitored.
 Access is limited to certain services, ports, and destinations.
 Exceptions to these rules, if created, are reviewed on an annual basis.
-2. Datica's auditing processes shall address access and activity at the following levels listed below.
-In the case of PaaS Customers, Application and User level auditing is the responsibility of the Customer; Datica provides software to aggregate and view User and Application logs, but the log data collected is the responsibility of the PaaS Customer.
+2. Versionista's auditing processes shall address access and activity at the following levels listed below.
+In the case of PaaS Customers, Application and User level auditing is the responsibility of the Customer; Versionista provides software to aggregate and view User and Application logs, but the log data collected is the responsibility of the PaaS Customer.
 Auditing processes may address date and time of each log-on attempt, date and time of each log-off attempt, devices used, functions performed, etc.
    - User: User level audit trails generally monitor and log all commands directly initiated by the user, all identification and authentication attempts, and data and services accessed.